Background to the Pupil Premium

-We measure the progress of all pupils three times a year (Dec, March and June) and consider each child’s performance during Pupil Progress Meetings.
+We measure the progress of all pupils at the end of each term and consider each child’s performance during Pupil Progress Meetings.
 We will either adjust our teaching approach or put into place appropriate interventions for any pupils whose progress is a concern.

 Our new curriculum provides more opportunities to try new food and to cook.

 On top of all of this, we are committed to supporting our families.
 We are aware of the support needed and have therefore set up provisions for a Family Support Worker, good-value Wrap Around Care and the services of an experienced Welfare Officer to improve attendance.